giovanniboscu/continuous-section-field/docs/aes/draft-eg.md

 **Originality** – CSF introduces a field-level representation of longitudinal members.
 The model is the continuous generating field itself: geometry, sectional components, reinforcement, and participation laws remain explicit functions of the member coordinate.
 Sectional properties and solver inputs are derived evaluations of this field.**
+## Originality

+The main originality lies in the persistence of the continuous, weighted section field $S(z)$ throughout the analysis workflow, rather than its consumption at the point of projection.
+Existing approaches - including parametric fiber generators evaluated on demand at a chosen axial coordinate - still discretize the section into a finite set of fibers at the moment of evaluation, whether that evaluation occurs once, before analysis, or repeatedly, during post-processing; the discretization is simply relocated, not eliminated, and forward projection and stress recovery remain two independently reconstructed approximations of the same underlying section.

+In the proposed framework, $S(z)$ is never discretized.
+It is first projected, by exact integration, into the reduced stiffness quantities required by a beam solver ($A_{id}(z)$, $J_{id}(z)$, and related terms).
+After the solution is obtained, the same continuous field is re-interrogated at any axial coordinate selected by the user - including coordinates not evaluated by the solver - to recover local elastic stresses at every material point, using the identical, undiscretized geometric and material description from which the solver input was derived.
+Forward projection and stress recovery are therefore not two separate procedures requiring the user to maintain consistency between them, but two evaluations of a single persistent representation, differing only in the quantity extracted.

+This eliminates discretization error as a structural property of the method rather than as an asymptotic limit approached through mesh refinement, and removes the need to anticipate, at model-building time, which axial locations or material subdivisions will later be of interest for stress recovery.

 **Keywords:** continuous section field; continuous field representation; longitudinal coordinate; material participation fields; independent geometry and participation; functional modelling